 More information about Spain

 GRANADA: Granada is a historic gem near Seville, home to the world-famous Alhambra Palace.
-Read our guide with tips on attractions and sights to visit in Granada.
+Read our guide with tips on the best things to do in Granada.

 VALENCIA: Valencia is another beautiful city in Spain.
 We’ve put together a complete guide to visiting Valencia, including tips on things to do in Valencia.